rkonoplev/dniester/docs/en/MIGRATION_DRUPAL6.md

 - **clean_schema.sql**
   Final export after applying `migrate_from_drupal6_universal.sql` (and optionally `migrate_cck_fields.sql`).
-  This is the schema and data used in MySQL 8.0 by the News Platform application.
+  This is the schema and data used in MySQL 8.0 by Phoebe CMS.

 ### Verifying Custom Fields
 Run the following in MySQL 5.7 (Drupal container):